 Huge Clients Pay Your Bank Huge Fees

-If a single executive at a client company gets upset over something, he/she could immediately cancel the deal, resulting in millions of dollars in lost revenue for your bank.
+If a single executive at a client company gets upset over something, they could immediately cancel the deal, resulting in millions of dollars in lost revenue for your bank.

-Bankers sell their time and attention – not a tangible product – and they need to provide it, even if a client calls at 1 AM on Christmas with an urgent request.
+Bankers sell their time and attention – not a tangible product – so they need to provide it, even if a client calls at 1 AM on Christmas with an urgent request.

-But that business model would also be far less profitable; it’s why you earn much less in Big 4 advisory.
+But that business model would also be far less profitable; it’s why you earn much less in Big 4 Transaction Services.